Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Desloratadine is the primary active metabolite of loratadine.
 Just like its predecessor, desloratadine tablets are prescribed once a day, preferably in the morning for allergic rhinitis (both seasonal and year-round) and chronic urticaria for the treatment of adults and children over one year old.

-When are antihistamines used against allergies?
+When are antihistamines used for allergies?

 Hay fever, or polynosis, food allergy